-By the end of this tutorial, the audience shall be able to...
+In this tutorial, the participants will...

+Understand (some of) the key design principles and implementation details of IMOP.

+Write

-- Use the fundamental building blocks provided by IMOP for writing new analysis and optimization passes for (OpenMP) C programs. - Understand (some of) the key design principles and implementation details of IMOP. - Write - a loop-unrolling pass for while-loops in just about 8 lines of code; - a code-instrumentation pass for adding write barriers for a variable in just about 12 lines of code; - an OpenMP optimization pass, in about 30 lines of code, for simple removal of redundant OpenMP barriers; and much more.
+- a loop-unrolling pass for while-loops in just about 8 lines of code; - a code-instrumentation pass for adding write barriers for a variable in just about 12 lines of code; - an OpenMP optimization pass, in about 30 lines of code, for simple removal of redundant OpenMP barriers; and much more.